DETAILED ACTION

 Regarding claim 1, Kim discloses, in figure 2 & 4A, a coupling structure for cavity filters, the coupling structure comprising:

-a second coupling rod (coupling tuning rod 61), the second coupling rod being cross-coupled to the first coupling rod (Col. 6 & 8, Lines 55-58 & 57-58, “notch substrate 51 is installed for a cross-coupling between the fourth resonant element 34 and the sixth resonant element 36…notch tuning pin 61 is installed to be insertable into the tuning hole structure 51b formed at the notch substrate 51”), but fails to disclose both ends of the second coupling rod being grounded, and wherein a resonant frequency of the coupling structure is greater than a resonant frequency of the first coupling rod.
+a second coupling rod (coupling tuning rod 61), the second coupling rod being cross-coupled to the first coupling rod (Col. 6 & 8, Lines 55-58 & 57-58, “notch substrate 51 is installed for a cross-coupling between the fourth resonant element 34 and the sixth resonant element 36…notch tuning pin 61 is installed to be insertable into the tuning hole structure 51b formed at the notch substrate 51”), but fails to disclose both ends of the second coupling rod being grounded to increase a resonant frequency of the coupling structure, and wherein the resonant frequency of the coupling structure is greater than a resonant frequency of the first coupling rod.

 It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to include the resonant frequency characteristics of Ira in the coupling structure Kim, to achieve the benefit of implementing a coupling structure with strong inter-resonator coupling for the realization of wideband electrical components (Ira, Para [0043]).

-In combination, Kim and Ira fail to disclose both ends of the second coupling rod being grounded.
+In combination, Kim and Ira fail to disclose both ends of the second coupling rod being grounded to increase a resonant frequency of the coupling structure.

 It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to include the grounding of Tiihonen in the second coupling rod of Kim and Ira, to achieve the benefit of effectively adjusting the coupling between the resonators of the coupling structure (Tiihonen, Para [0026]).